In this assignment you will use two static analysis tools to automatically detect potential defects.

 Let us consider an example from the previous homework.
 Suppose we had asked you whether mutation testing worked or not.
 Some students might be tempted to respond with something like "Yes, mutation testing worked because it put test suite A ahead of test suite B, and we know A is better than B because it has more statement coverage."
 That's a decent answer ... but it overlooks the fact that statement coverage is not actually the ground truth.
 (It is somewhat akin to saying "yes, we know the laser range finder is good because it agrees with my old bent ruler".)
 Students who give that direct answer get most of the credit, but students who explain that nuance, perhaps finding some other ways to indicate whether mutation testing worked or not, and what that even means, would get the most credit (and will also have longer reports).
 Students are often concerned about length, but from a grading perspective, the real factor is the insight provided.

-Submit a single PDF report via Gradescope.
-You must include your name and UM email id (as well as your partner's name and email id, if applicable).
+Submit a single PDF report (HW4a) via Gradescope.
+You must also submit a separate contribution reflection (HW4b) via the autograder.
+Your PDF report must include your name and UM email ID (as well as your partner's name and email ID, if applicable).
+The reflection must be submitted individually.

 There is no explicit format (e.g., for headings or citations) required.
 For example, you may either use an essay structure or a point-by-point list of question answers.